ics-software-engineering/meteor-application-template-react/index.md

 ### CSS

-The application uses the [React implementation of Semantic UI](http://react.semantic-ui.com/).
+The application uses the [React implementation of Bootstrap 5](https://react-bootstrap.github.io/).
+You can adjust the theme by editing the `app/scss/theme.scss` file.
+We rebuild the Bootstrap 5 theme every time we run `meteor npm run start`.

 ### Routing